jentityframework/jentityframework1/README.md

 # JEntity Framework
-JEntity Framework stands for Java Entity Framework.
+**JEntity Framework** stands for **Java Entity Framework**.
 With JEntity Framework, you can use **Java 8 Lambda Expressions** fetch the data from the underlying database.
 JEntity Framework supports different types of queries which in turn convert into SQL queries for the underlying database.

 # System Requirements